Run-time Database Configuration¶

 UNIX-like systems require superuser privileges to attach processes to ports lower than 1024.

 quiet is true.
-This disables all but the most critical entries in output/log file.
-In normal operation this is the preferable operation to avoid log noise.
-In diagnostic or testing situations, set this value to false.
-Use setParameter to modify this setting during run time.
+This disables all but the most critical entries in output/log file, and is not recommended for production systems.
+If you do set this option, you can use setParameter to modify this setting during run time.

 Given the default configuration, some of these values may be redundant.
 However, in many situations explicitly stating the configuration increases overall system intelligibility.